 Speak to neighbours.
 Let them know to keep an eye out, and ask they check outbuildings to ensure your cat has not been locked in a shed.

 Cats have over 200 million olfactory scent receptors (humans have around 5 million) - 40x strong than ours.
 This is why it is advised to try and help your cat find their way home using their amazing ability to smell.

 leave your cat's favourite toy or piece of his (unwashed) bedding in your garden, somewhere sheltered from rain.
 Also, leave an unwashed item of your clothing, as well as their litter tray.
 All the above will smell familiar to your cat, and may help to keep them in the area, or even guide him home.

 It is also advised to walk around the area calling them of an evening when noise levels are at their lowest.
 This will enable you to hear any calls back, as well as them to be able to hear you.

 Use social media get photos and details of your cat out there far and wide.
 Someone may know where your cat is and looking for you.
-Here is a link where you can create and print off a posters for your lost cat or post to social media pages.
-Also, upload your cat's details to the national lost cat register.
+You can use templates here to design your poster, and upload them to this site who will print 50 of them and post to you completely free!
+Post to social media pages too, and upload your cat's details to the national lost cat register.
 They will automatically share this on all their social media accounts, and to websites such as PetsReunited.

 Social media has proved to be an effective tool n reuniting cat with owner.
 Re-post every so often to keep your cats details fresh and continuously out there.